rijinmk/guide-to-wifi-rpi3/README.md

 * Insert your SD card with the OS in it.
 * Power up your Raspberry Pi 3 using a Micro USB charger.
-* Connect your keyboard
+* Connect your keyboard.
-* Connect your screen to see whats happening
+* Connect your screen to see whats happening.
-* Open terminals by pressing CTRL + ALT + T
+* Open terminals by pressing CTRL + ALT + T.

 ### STEP 2 - TERMINAL COMMANDS